 Tube Axial Fans

 Tube axial fans are called duct fans, duct axial fans, and vane axial fans.
 They are fans where the impeller is contained in a short section of round duct.
 The impellers can be a fixed design or have adjustable blades and a vane section can be added after the fan for improved performance.
-They are available in both direct or belt drive and optional construction materials including carbon steel, stainless steel, and FRP.
+They are available in both direct or belt drive and optional construction materials including carbon steel, aluminum, stainless steel, and FRP.

-High Volume Low Speed or HVLS fans blanket very large areas such as a warehouse, with constantly moving air to create an expansive comfort zone.
+High Volume Low Speed or HVLS Ceiling Fans blanket very large areas such as a warehouse, with constantly moving air to create an expansive comfort zone.
 As a result, these big ceiling fans (up to 24 feet in diameter) can create an evaporative cooling effect during the summer months while de-stratifying uneven floor to ceiling temperatures in the winter.
 This results in significant energy savings since the heating system cycles less frequently.

 Call SysTech to discuss specific axial fans for your needs.